DNALinux/ai/README.md

 There is a [Instruction.ipynb](https://github.com/DNALinux/ai/blob/main/Instruction.ipynb) you can use to test the code.

 1. **Configuration**:
-   - Open `~/ai/src/config_template.yaml` to set up the directory paths for storing your data and Chroma database.
-You do not need to create them manually; just specify where they should be, and they will be automatically created:
+   - set up the directory paths for storing your data and Chroma database.
+It is better to create them manually; but you can also just specify where they should be, and they should be automatically created:
      - `input_dir`: Directory for PDF, HTML files, and URLs.
      - `urls_path`: Path to a file named urls.txt where you put all the urls.
      - `output_dir`: Directory where TextExtractor will store all `.txt` files (for debugging purposes).